javaGuruBY/rpaS4/rpa4Project/AcceptCriteria.md

-## This is Acceptence Criteria shared
+## This is Acceptance Criteria shared
 ## technologies
 ## java11
 ## sonarCube selfHosted